In this post, I’m going to try to convince you to make homemade mayonnaise.

 But if you did, you’d notice that, for the most part, store bought mayonnaise is a texture.
 It’s thick, slick, and, well, fatty.
 More than adding any discernible taste, it adds body and mouthfeel to foods.

 For a basic recipe, start with one egg yolk, a teaspoon of mustard, and a pinch of salt.
 Whisk this trio together, then slowly—pretty much drop by drop—add a cup of oil, continuing to whisk as you do.
 Delight at seeing a familiar liquid wondrously become creamy and spreadable.
 Finally, whisk in a tablespoon or two of something acidic, typically vinegar or lemon juice, plus salt and pepper to taste.
 (Higher detail, step-by-step instructions, and tips here.)

-Since I’ve been semi-obsessed with Meyer lemons lately, I’ve been making lots of Meyer lemon mayonnaise (here’s the recipe).
-It’s amazing on top of fish.
+A friend gave me a bunch of Meyer lemons recently, so I’ve been making lots of Meyer Lemon Mayonnaise.
+It’s killer with fish.
 I also love it as a dipping sauce for oven fries.
 And spooned on top of a grain salad.
 And mixed into hard-cooked eggs.

 Best.
 Egg.
 Salad.
 Ever.

-Your reward will be one of those things that can only be explained as kitchen magic.
+Your reward will be one of those things that can only be explained as kitchen alchemy.
 A few familiar ingredients are transformed into something entirely else—a creamy, delicious dollop.